-- A H3 or H4 in Maths is required for some courses: - Maths in all universities. - Computer Science, Linguistics and German, Management Science in TCD. - a H2 required for Actuarial/Financial Studies in UCD - All Honours Engineering Degrees in all Universities and ITs. - Honours Maths is not required to study Engineering at Level 6 or Level 7 in Institutes of Technology or DIT.
+- A H3 or H4 in Maths is required for some courses: - Maths in all universities. - Computer Science, Linguistics and German, Management Science in TCD. - a H2 required for Actuarial/Financial Studies in UCD - All Honours Engineering Degrees in all Universities and TUs. - Honours Maths is not required to study Engineering at Level 6 or Level 7 in Technological Universities.
 Ordinary Level Maths is usually acceptable but some will want more than an O6.